 • anyone with a commitment to instill core character values and influence children, youth, and young adults.

-As the name implies, the CDTF is designed to provide Character Building instructional curricula and "take home" resources sufficient in scope for attendees to use and adapt them to present in their particular instructional environment where they have influence.
-The CDTF is designed to be a "Train the Trainer" model.
+As the name implies, the CDMTF is designed to provide Character Building instructional curricula and "take home" resources sufficient in scope for attendees to use and adapt them to present in their particular instructional environment where they have influence.
+The CDMTF is designed to be a "Train the Trainer" model.

-Eligibility for CDTF attendance is predicated on being in a position to influence character development in young people and having a passion to do it without regard to education, occupation, race, ethnicity, religious faith, gender or nationality.
-Scholarships for attendees are available by application and include tuition, CDTF on-site transportation, a per diem for food, host-hotel lodging, take-home resources and a transportation subsidy to and from the CDTF.
+Eligibility for CDMTF attendance is predicated on being in a position to influence character development in young people and having a passion to do it without regard to education, occupation, race, ethnicity, religious faith, gender or nationality.
+Scholarships for attendees are available by application and include tuition, CDMTF on-site transportation, a per diem for food, host-hotel lodging, take-home resources and a transportation subsidy to and from the CDMTF.

 Certified teachers may qualify for Continuing Education Credits.